xthursdayx/uniform-dark-theme-sn/README.md

 ### Standard Notes Desktop

-Open a terminal, and populate a remote empty public GitHub repository:<br>
+Open a terminal, and populate a remote empty public GitHub repository: \
 (Up to Standard Notes 3.3.5, an empty GitLab repository had worked.
 'No longer.)
 ```
 cd uniform-dark-theme-sn